-Shell and Tube Heat Exchanger as a PCM Thermal Storage System (Validation)
+Shell and Tube Heat Exchanger, PCM Thermal Storage System, Paper Validation

 The present problem simulates a phase change material solidification and melting inside a shell and tube heat exchanger using ANSYS Fluent software.
 Numerical simulation has been performed based on the reference article [Experimental and computational evolution of a shell and tube heat exchanger as a PCM thermal storage system], and the results have been compared and validated with the results in the paper.